dahlbyk/posh-git/README.md

 ### Installing posh-git

-posh-git is available on the [PowerShell Gallery][psgallery] and can be installed using the PowerShellGet module.
+posh-git is available on the [PowerShell Gallery][psgallery-beta1] and can be installed using the PowerShellGet module.
 Start either Windows PowerShell 5.x or PowerShell Core 6.x (`pwsh`) and execute the following command:

 ```powershell